bjornarprytz/card-game/readme.md

 Card game TODO:

 - Static effects / Modifiers
-  - ModifierProto
   - Duration / End Condition
-  - Declaration is messy
-    - It's kind of hacked in.
-Maybe I should introduce "type" in the effect.
-It's mostly because triggers and effects need more complex objects than the normal keyword effects
-    - The mess is also present in StateChange result with just boolean flags.
-It needs to be expanded a bit
+  - Execute end condition in cleanup
 - AtomCondition
   - Add context to the expression
+- Game Data
   - Scope
     - Create accessor shorthands for VariableProto
       - Try to figure out a nice syntax/API for aggregations ()
       - "|block.damage.total"
+  - Declaration of modifiers and triggers
+    - It's kind of hacked into EffectProto.
+Maybe I should introduce "type" in the effect.
+It's mostly because triggers and effects need more complex objects than the normal keyword effects
 - Keyword Refactor
   - Complex Keyword variables (e.g. Delirium, Spells in graveyard)
   - More dynamic keyword/effect lookup?